xdmushui/partner-center-sdk/develop/get-invoice-billed-consumption-lineitems.md

 ## <span id="C_"/><span id="c_"/>C#

-To get the line items for the specified invoice, first retrieve the invoice object.
+To get the third party line items for the specified invoice, first retrieve the invoice object.
 To begin, call the [**ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoicecollection.byid) method to get an interface to invoice operations for the specified invoice.
 Then call the [**Get**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.get) or [**GetAsync**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.getasync) method to retrieve the invoice object.
 The invoice object contains all of the information for the specified invoice.

 The Provider identifies the source of the billed detail information (e.g. External), and the InvoiceLineItemType specifies the type (e.g. UsageLineItem).

-The example code that follows uses a foreach loop to process the ReconLineItems collection.
+The example code that follows uses a foreach loop to process the line items collection.
 A separate collection of line items is retrieved for each InvoiceLineItemType.

 To get a collection of line items that correspond to an InvoiceDetail instance, pass the instance's BillingProvider and InvoiceLineItemType to the [**By**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.by) method, and then call the [**Get**](#) or [**GetAsync**](#) method to retrieve the associated line items.